JabRef/jabref/CONTRIBUTING.md

 You can also directly run the specific test in your IDE.
 The test "LocalizationConsistencyTest" is placed under `src/test/java/net.sf.jabref.logic.l10n/LocalizationConsistencyTest.java`
-Find more information in the [JabRef Wiki](https://github.com/JabRef/jabref/wiki/Code-Howtos#using-localization-correctly).
+Find more information in the [JabRef developer docs](https://devdocs.jabref.org/getting-into-the-code/code-howtos#using-localization-correctly).

 ## Create a pull request